OpenDFM/MULTI-Benchmark/README.md

 }
 ```

-If you evaluate the model with our official code, you can simply zip the experiment result folder `results/EXPERIMENT_NAME`.
+If you evaluate the model with our official code, you can simply zip the prediction file `prediction.json` and the configuration file `args.json` in the experiment results folder `. /results/EXPERIMENT_NAME` in `.zip` format.

-Then, you can submit your result to our [evaluation platform](https://wj.sjtu.edu.cn/q/89UmRAJn) (Coming Soon).
+Then, you can submit your result to our [evaluation page](https://opendfm.github.io/MULTI-Benchmark/static/pages/submit.html).

 You are also welcome to pull a request and contribute your code to our evaluation code.
 We will be very grateful for your contribution!

 **[Notice]** Thank you for being so interested in the **MULTI** dataset!
-As the automated evaluation platform is not yet online, please fill in [this questionnaire](https://wj.sjtu.edu.cn/q/89UmRAJn) to get the evaluation results, your information will be kept strictly confidential, so please feel free to fill it out. 🤗
+If you want to add your model in our leaderboard, please fill in [this questionnaire](https://wj.sjtu.edu.cn/q/89UmRAJn), your information will be kept strictly confidential, so please feel free to fill it out. 🤗

 ## 📑 Citation